laurieroy/alpha-blog/README.md

 	* unauthorized routes
 * Add Permissions (roles) - admin
 	* Allow admin to edit and delete all articles

+## Published to Heroku at this point, end of tutorial

+## TODO
+	* Add search functionality
+	* Add testing

 <!-- * System dependencies -->

 <!-- * Configuration -->